housework-robot/main/S06_robot_side/S06E07_mushibot_wifi_ws_http.md

         and then sends a http/s request to the web server, to deregister itself as a unavailable robot.

-For step 4.1 and 4.2, RTMP and WebRTC for video streaming, we discussed this topic in our previous blog, "[Video Streaming from Unitree Go2 to Web Browsers](https://github.com/housework-robot/main/blob/main/S05_communication/S05E02_go2_video_streaming.md)",
+For step 4.1 and 4.2, RTMP and WebRTC for video streaming, we have discussed this topic in our previous blog.
+"[Video Streaming from Unitree Go2 to Web Browsers](https://github.com/housework-robot/main/blob/main/S05_communication/S05E02_go2_video_streaming.md)",

 Hence we skip the RTMP and WebRTC topic in this blog, and focus on Wifi, WebSocket and Http/s connections for Arduino-ESP32.